mjowen/MathematicalModelsOfCoagulation-AreWeThereYet/README.md

-# MathematicalModelsOfThrombinGeneration-AreWeThereYet
+# Mathematical Models Of Coagulation - Are We There Yet?
- Supplemental Python code for "Mathematical models of thrombin generation - are we there yet?"
+ Supplemental Python code for "Mathematical models of coagulation - are we there yet?"

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project contains the supplemental Python code for "Mathematical models of thrombin generation - are we there yet?".
+This project contains the supplemental Python code for "Mathematical models of coagulation - are we there yet?".
 This Python code (written in Python ver.
 3.7.9) is a translation from the original Matlab code used for the paper.
 It has the ability to both run the 8 models used for the paper and to run the correlational and both sensitivity analysis methods introduced and used in the paper.